temporaryRyan/ryans_todo_from_section3/Notes.md

       ```
       </details>

-9. Optional but its a good idea to test your configuration at this point with:
+10. Optional but its a good idea to test your configuration at this point with:
     - `$ dotnet build`
-10. Create required directories:
-    - `$ mkdir Controllers Models Properties Views wwwroot`
 11. Build Models
     -  Model Naming Conventions for EF Core:
         - Column names in DB must match property names of Models in the app.
 These are case-sensitive.